DETAILED ACTION

 Therefore, it would have been prima facie obvious to one of ordinary skill in the art, before the effective filing of the claimed invention to modify the container of Swan to incorporate wherein each of the plurality of surfaces is triangular as taught by Kanfer for the purpose of designing the container/tube that can be compressed in proper manner thereby allowing the contents to be released without extra effort or load on the pump (paragraph 0003).

-Therefore, it would have been prima facie obvious to one of ordinary skill in the art, before the effective filing of the claimed invention to modify the container of Swan to incorporate wherein: the ridge portions of each deformation unit portion include a set of first ridge portions, a set of second ridge portions, a deformation concave portion as taught by Kanfer for the purpose of designing the container/tube that can be compressed in proper manner thereby allowing the contents to be released without extra effort or load on the pump (paragraph 0003).
+Therefore, it would have been prima facie obvious to one of ordinary skill in the art, before the effective filing of the claimed invention to modify the container of Swan to incorporate wherein: each deformation unit portion include a set of first ridge portions, a set of second ridge portions, a deformation concave portion as taught by Kanfer for the purpose of designing the container/tube that can be compressed in proper manner thereby allowing the contents to be released without extra effort or load on the pump (paragraph 0003).

 Regarding claim 8, Swan is silent regarding wherein: a set of the plurality of deformation unit portions is connected along a spiral direction, and each adjacent two deformation unit portions in the spiral direction are connected to each other by sharing one of the first ridge portions.